Neurotech-Hub/Juxta5-nRF/applications/juxta-ble/HUBLINK.md

 }
 ```

+This implementaion is unique from other nodes that have an internal memory card where subjectId and uploadPath would be manually set/written.
+Here, we must rely on the BLE connection itself.

 **Commands**:
 - `timestamp` (number): Unix timestamp for device synchronization
 - `sendFilenames` (boolean): Triggers file listing process when true